canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

     public List<string> Transform(List<List<string>> allPages)
     {
-       // Chain applies the next skipper in the output of the previous one List<String> details = ToSkip.Chain(allPages)
+       // Chain applies the next skipper on the output of the previous one List<String> details = ToSkip.Chain(allPages)
                                      .SelectMany(t => t)
                                      .ToList();